Rescue-Heroes/LimbRescueML/README.md

 ```
 python train_net.py --config-file configs/svm.yaml OUTPUT_DIR "./output_svm_1"
 ```
-train model with hyperparameters and data specified in svm.yaml;
+Above command: train model with hyperparameters and dataset specified in `svm.yaml`; outputs are saved to `./output_svm_1` instead of the default OUTPUT_DIR in `svm.yaml`.

 *Argments at the end of command line `OUTPUT_DIR "./output_svm_1"` allow overwrite config options.*